Measure rigidity of Anosov flows via the factorization method: Background from smooth dynamics

 where the middle norm is the Lyapunov norm and the other norms are arbitrary fixed norm defined over $V$. \end{lem}

-The proof of this lemma is the same as in~\cite{eskin_lindenstrauss}.
-This Lemma allows one to directly compare estimates in the Lyapunov norm and the arbitrary norm (up to multiplicative constant) and will play a role in the proof of the bilipschitz estimates in \S~\ref{sec:bilip}.
+The proof of this lemma follows by an application of Lusin's theorem.
+Lemma~\ref{lem:norm-comp} allows one to directly compare estimates in the Lyapunov norm and the arbitrary norm (up to multiplicative constant) and will play a role in the proof of the bilipschitz estimates in \S~\ref{sec:bilip}.